UDST/urbansim/docs/source/gettingstarted.rst

 Installation
 ------------

-The UrbanSim library is currently tested with Python versions 2.7, 3.5, 3.6, 3.7, and 3.8.
+The UrbanSim library is currently tested with Python versions 3.10 through 3.13.

 UrbanSim is distributed on the `Python Package Index <https://pypi.org/project/urbansim/>`__ (for Pip) and on `Conda Forge <https://anaconda.org/conda-forge/urbansim>`__.
 The official source code is hosted on `GitHub <https://github.com/udst/urbansim>`__.
 (UrbanSim versions before 3.2 are on the UDST Conda channel rather than Conda Forge.)